California Haunted Houses and Halloween Happiness

 Welcome Back Freaky Queen Mary, Hello to Gentle Long Beach Aquarium

 Shipwreck fans can once again board the classic Queen Mary ship museum for a night of frightful fun on The Queen Mary in Long Beach harbor.
 Prior to becoming a museum, she served many years ferrying military to the Pacific during WW2 in addition to all her glamorous trans-Atlantic cruises.
 Imagine the haunted stateroom tales to tell.
-The amazingly elegant ship is a true California haunted house at sea, especially during Shaqtoberfest.
+The amazingly elegant ship is a true California haunted house at sea.
+Every fall, on select nights from late September to early November, The Queen Mary transforms the ship and the harbor into the Dark Harbor: a huge halloween festival with highlights such as mazes, monsters, haunted attractions, carnival rides, spooky treats, and live entertainment.

-The gentler option?
-Families with brave souls under 12-years will have a chance to try Scarium of the Pacific included with admission.
-This Halloween themed deep sea haunt takes place in nearby Long Beach at Aquarium of the Pacific for two days around Halloween weekend.
-For more than two decades, families have enjoyed a children’s costume contest, creepy coloring contest, a vampire magician, underwater pumpkin carving, and more.
+Families with brave souls under 12-years should check out Scarium Family Night at the nearby Long Beach at Aquarium of the Pacific.
+This Halloween themed deep sea haunt takes place on mid-October weekend.
+For more than two decades, families have enjoyed a children’s costume contest, creepy coloring contest, a vampire magician, underwater pumpkin carving, and .

 Halloween ghouls